 Guide to a Perfect trip in Egypt!

-Koshari cooked from lentils, rice and macaroni is a common dish.
+Dishes like Ful Medames, Molokheyya, Fetir Meshaltet are characteristic of any Egyptian meal.
+Egyptian cuisines shares many similarities with an eastern Mediterranean diet including the use of grape leaves, rice-stuffed vegetables, kebab, Shawarma, baklava and Baba Ghannoush.
+Koshari cooked from lentils, rice and macaroni is another common dish.
 Ancient Egyptians are believed to have used a lot of onion and garlic in dishes cooked every day.

 This dish consists of spiced ground beef cooked in a baladi bread loaf, which is baked in a regular oven or a rotisserie oven.

 This is similar to biryani and is made with meat, bread and rice layered together with tomato sauce and vinegar.
 Veal is usually used, although beef or lamb are also possible.
 The bread used with fattah is baladi bread.

 The dish came to Egypt due to the Ottoman rule, which influenced people and their tatest.
 The best shawarma is traditionally available at sandwich parlors which are often owned by the Syrians in Egypt.